 Just like many above-ground cenotes make great swimming holes, there are also plenty of underground cenote caves and waterways worth exploring.
 One of the most incredible is Río Secreto.
 This natural wonder is one of the largest underground river systems in the world.
 The best part is it's located just a few minutes south of Playa del Carmen in the heart of the Riviera Maya.

-Day 5: Cenotes & Tulum Ruins
+Day 5: Discover Cenotes of Chemuyil & Tulum Ruins

 Tour the waterfront ruins at Tulum

 Today you've got a full schedule of exciting activities.
-First up is a 5-hour cenote tour in the community of Chemuyil.
+First up is a five-hour cenote tour in the community of Chemuyil.
 This small waterfront town is located just north of Tulum and abounds with white-sand beaches.
-There are also four incredible cenotes here, and on a tour, you'll not only visit these limestone pools but hike around virgin forests.
+There are also four incredible cenotes here, and on tour, you'll not only visit these limestone pools but hike around virgin forests.

 Upon arrival in Chemuyil, a local guide will welcome you with fresh fruit.
 Then he'll lead you on a bicycle tour through town to visit three cenotes, all part of a system fed by the largest underground river in the world.
 The first is La Cuevita (The Little Cave), a hidden cave lagoon with crystalline waters home to a few bats.
 You'll then visit two open cenotes great for diving and swimming.
 Plus, you can hike around the nearby forests to spot some of the endemic birds of the Yucatán Peninsula, like parrots, motmots, and woodpeckers.

-In the afternoon, you'll visit the ancient Maya archeological site in the city of Tulum.
-These cliffside ruins fronting turquoise waters comprise the iconic image of the Yucután—the one you see in all the photos and postcards.
+In the afternoon, you'll visit the ancient Maya archaeological site in the city of Tulum.
+This cliffside ruins fronting turquoise waters comprise the iconic image of the Yucután—the one you see in all the photos and postcards.
 The ruins at this UNESCO World Heritage Site were built on 39-foot (12-m) cliffs overlooking the sea.
 They once represented a walled fortress city (the word tulum is actually a Yucatán Mayan word meaning "wall") that doubled as a vital trading post.
 The city reached its height of power between the 13th and 15th centuries and even survived for a few decades after the Spanish occupation.

 Day 6: Sian Ka'an Biosphere Reserve Boat Tour